-From local events and workshops, to major sports leagues and business conferences, meeting with your partners and community in-person is still a risky proposition.
+From local events and workshops, to major sports leagues and business conferences, we've seen how valuable virtual events can be with the ever-changing pandemic landscape.

 Luckily, there is still the virtual option.
 A virtual event platform is still as good a solution as ever to host your event online.

 Many companies successfully pivoted to (and will continue to rely on) virtual events